ALPSquid/0Bit-Engine/README.md

 0Bit-Engine
 ===========

-In progress: Moving from singleton draft design to a more finalised & structured OOP design
+**In progress**: Moving from singleton draft design to a more finalised & structured OOP design, probably a complete component based design.

 LibGDX based game engine (currently a concept in progress).
 Note that this started out to save me from writing the same behind-the-scenes management systems everytime I go to create a game.
 It may or may not grow into something fully fledged but I am making everything as generic as possible so the option is always there.